 If you need to refresh any of your Damage Over Time spells when the target’s below 20%, just use Soulburn, then Soul Swap to refresh all three.

-Against 4 or more enemies, open with Soulburn followed by Seed Of Corruption, then attempt to use Soulburn->Soul Swap on as many targets as possible.
-If there are 5 or more, cast Rain of Fire too.
+Against 5 or more enemies, open with Soulburn followed by Seed Of Corruption, then attempt to use Soulburn->Soul Swap on as many targets as possible.

 Affliction AOE has always been a bit tricky, and it continues to be so.
 If you’re new to multi-dotting, don’t worry if you don’t get it right straight away – practise makes perfect!